 Hyundai, Grab Sign Strategic Partnership to Expand Mobility Service

 Hyundai has been enhancing its mobility services in world’s major locations as it is committed to offer smarter value to customers to cope with rapidly-shifting market paradigm in automotive industry.
 Partnering with WaiveCar, Hyundai in January 2017 launched a car-sharing program that runs on advertising money, using the Ioniq Electric model in the U.S. In October, Hyundai opened its first company-operated electric car sharing service in metropolitan Amsterdam, Netherlands and later in November handed over the first fleet of Ioniq hybrid models for the new Stadtauto (meaning ‘city car’) car sharing service in Vienna, Austria.
-The Hyundai Ioniq is the world's first model that offers three electrified powertrains–hybrid, plug-in hybrid and pure battery electric–in a single body type.
+The Hyundai Ioniq is the world's first model that offers three electrified powertrains--hybrid, plug-in hybrid and pure battery electric--in a single body type.
 Grab operates the largest transportation network in Southeast Asia and is one of the most frequently used mobile platforms in the region with over 3.5 million daily rides.
 The Grab app has been downloaded onto over 77 million mobile devices, giving passengers access to the region's largest land transportation fleet comprising over 2.3 million drivers.
 Grab now offers private car, motorbike, taxi, and carpooling services across eight countries and 168 cities in Southeast Asia.